Dysfibrinogenemia

 Chief Editor

-Perumal Thiagarajan, MD, Professor, Department of Pathology and Medicine, Baylor College of Medicine; Director, Transfusion Medicine and Hematology Laboratory, Michael E DeBakey Veterans Affairs Medical Center
+Perumal Thiagarajan, MD, Professor of Medicine and Pathology and Immunology, Baylor College of Medicine; Director, Hematology Laboratory and Transfusion Medicine, Michael E DeBakey Veterans Affairs Medical Center

 Disclosure: Nothing to disclose.